Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

 .. image:: images/concordium-id/acc4.png
       :width: 32%

-Should you choose to press the **Reveal account attributes button**, you will be taken to the following page.
+If you do press the **Reveal account attributes button**, you will be taken to the following page.
 You can tick off the attributes you would like to reveal, and then press **Submit account**.
 Pressing **Submit account** on this or the previous page, will take you to the final account creation page, which will give you a short overview and tell you that the account has been submitted.